tiny-dnn/tiny-dnn/examples/mnist/Instructions.md

 8. cd examples/
 9. ./example_mnist_train ../../data/
 10. Now training will start.
-11. After training is done,in terminal type ./example_mnist_test [4.bmp] (https://github.com/tiny-dnn/tiny-dnn/wiki/4.bmp)
+11. After training is done, in terminal type ./example_mnist_test [4.bmp] (https://github.com/tiny-dnn/tiny-dnn/wiki/4.bmp)

-Now you have succesfully installed tinydnn and also trained a mnist model.
+Now you have succesfully installed tiny-dnn and also trained a mnist model.
-<p align="center"><b>The sky's the limit.Try adding more layers and improve the accuracy</b><p align="center">
+<p align="center"><b>The sky's the limit.
+Try adding more layers and improve the accuracy</b><p align="center">